The 3 Huge Mistakes That Almost Everyone Makes When They Try To Lose Weight

 But now I’m stepping up my game, and I have a “BHAG”—a Big, Hairy, Audacious Goal.

 The seed for my BHAG was planted decades ago, in the damp soil of desperation and failure.
 From the age of twelve, I was heavy, and for seventeen years I searched for a solution to my weight problem.
 I tried one diet and exercise regimen after another, never with any lasting success.
 My weight just kept climbing.
 I don’t know which I believed more—that I was doomed to be depressed, obsessed with food, and unhappy with my body forever; or that I would someday, somehow, find a solution that would melt off my excess weight and set me free.

 Fortunately, that day did come.
 On May 21, 2003, I was taken to a 12-step meeting for recovery from food addiction.
 I diligently followed the roadmap I was given and it worked.
 The pounds flew off and in a few short months I went from a size 16 to a size 4.
-From that day forward, I have dedicated my life to helping other desperate food addicts to lose all their excess weight and get Happy, Thin, and Free.
+From that day forward, I have dedicated my life to helping other desperate food addicts to lose all their excess weight and finally find freedom with food.

 I was born on June 29, 1974 in San Francisco, California.
 The hippie era was just winding down, and my early years were filled with love and openness, but not much structure.
 In grade school, I attended Miss Katherine Delmar Burke School and excelled academically.
 I filled my time with math puzzles, basketball, acting, and Prince music, but deep down I lived for the summers, when I went away to Camp Tawonga just outside of Yosemite Valley.
 My spirit soared there, as I learned how to backpack, white-water raft, rock climb…and kiss boys.